dustin-nguyen/dustin-nguyen.github.io/README.md

      *(Note: verify if your build output folder is `dist` or `build`)*
    - Run `npm run deploy`.

+## Manual Deployment

+Sometimes you might want to trigger a deployment manually, for example after editing files in `main` without pushing, or if the workflow didn't run automatically.

+### Steps to Trigger Manually

+1. Go to your repository on GitHub.
+2. Click on the **Actions** tab.
+3. Select the workflow **Pages build and deployment** from All workflows.
+4. Click the **Re-Run all jobs** button (top-right).

+GitHub will then build your project and deploy it to GitHub Pages, just like the automatic workflow.

 ## Project Structure

 ```